 The rise of the digital age has allowed collaboration and creativity to go global.
 On any given project, you may be working with experts all around the world — but flying the whole team into one location for a meeting drains time, money and employee satisfaction; nobody likes sitting on a crowded plane for twelve hours.

-Fortunately, video conferencing cuts out the need to travel at all.
+Fortunately, virtual meetings cut out the need to travel at all.
 Some companies have estimated as much as $250,000 of savings in travel expenses after implementing a video conferencing solution.
 That's a huge boost to your bottom line — and employees will thank you for the added convenience and flexibility.

 3. Guarantee more honest, engaging and meaningful conversations with coworkers